HAT: Hybrid Attention Transformer for Image Restoration: Experimental Results

-\subsection{JPEG compression artifacts Reduction}
+\subsection{JPEG Compression Artifacts Reduction}

-\textbf{Quantitative results.} Tab.~\ref{tab:dejpeg_results} shows the quantitative comparison results on JPEG compression artifacts reduction of our approach with the state-of-the-art methods: ARCNN~\cite{arcnn}, DnCNN~\cite{dncnn}, RNAN~\cite{rnan}, RDN~\cite{rdn_pami}, DRUNet~\cite{drunet}, SwinIR~\cite{swinir}.
+Tab.~\ref{tab:dejpeg_results} shows the quantitative comparison results on JPEG compression artifacts reduction of our approach with the state-of-the-art methods: ARCNN~\cite{arcnn}, DnCNN~\cite{dncnn}, RNAN~\cite{rnan}, DRUNet~\cite{drunet}, FBCNN~\cite{fbcnn}, SwinIR~\cite{swinir}.
 On Classic5 and LIVE1, HAT only achieves comparable performance to SwinIR.
-We believe this is because the demand for the model fitting ability of this task has approached saturation, particularly for low-resolution images.
+We consider this is because the demand for the model fitting ability of this task has approached saturation, particularly for low-resolution images.
 We further provide the performance comparison on Urban100.
 Then we can see that HAT achieves considerable performance gains over SwinIR, up to 0.18dB for JPEG quality $q=40$.
 This can be attributed to the presence of a large number of regular textures and repeating patterns in the images of the Urban100 dataset.
-The proposed HAT is capable of activating more pixels for restoration.
-With a larger receptive field, HAT can reconstruct sharper edges and textures.
+HAT is capable of activating more pixels for restoration.
+With a larger receptive field, it can restore sharper edges and textures.

-\textbf{Visual comparison.} We also provide the visual results of different approaches in Fig.~\ref{dejpeg}.
-For the image ``buildings'' in LIVE1, HAT obtains much clearer textures than other methods, including SwinIR.
+We also provide the visual results of different approaches in Fig.~\ref{dejpeg}.
+For the image ``buildings'' in LIVE1, HAT obtains much clearer textures than other methods.
 For the self-repeated textures that appear in the images ``img\underline{~}033'' and `img\underline{~}091'' of Urban100, our HAT successfully restores the correct results.
 All the quantitative and visual results demonstrate the superiority of our method on compression artifacts reduction.